nilcm10/md_membrane_env/practical/README.md

 ##### Energy minimization

-Once we have the necessary files for a simulation with GROMACS, we're going to continue with a short minimization (1000 steps).
+Once we have the necessary files for a simulation with GROMACS, we're going to continue with a short minimization (1000 steps), now in GROMACS (just to make sure).
 Open the file `mdp/min.mdp` to check what we're doing first.

 Then, execute these two commands: